-- Coaxial cable with cable or satellite service - A. Do you have an indoor or outdoor antenna?
-If not, go to step B. If so, plug the antenna or coaxial cable from the wall outlet into the ANTENNA/CABLE ANALOG INPUT to receive free off-air local analog channels. - B. Do you have cable or satellite service?
-If so, plug the coaxial cable from the wall outlet into the ANTENNA/CABLE ANALOG INPUT to receive your cable channels.
+Coaxial cable with cable

+- Do you have an indoor or outdoor antenna?
+If not, go to step B. If so, plug the antenna or coaxial cable from the wall outlet into the ANTENNA/CABLE ANALOG INPUT to receive free off-air local analog channels. - B. Do you have cable?
+If so, plug the coaxial cable from the wall outlet into the ANTENNA/ CABLE ANALOG INPUT to receive your cable channels.